Low Altitude automatic target detection with Remote Sensing using SAR technology.

 High Powered, Low Flying, Target Acquisition

 Using the strong radar cross section (RCS) values of the human body and with complex SAR signal processing, it is possible to identify targets (represented by selected white dots in Figure 6) with 100% accuracy.
-The coordinates of the (human) target can also exactly be located because of the low altitudes that can only be achieved low flying drones in the small UAV category.
+Detecting humans with SAR is enhanced by able to locate the coordinates of the (human) target because of the low altitudes that can only be achieved low flying drones in the small UAV category.

 IR/Thermal and SAR Image signatures